Octopus (2000 film): Production

 Octopus was in development as early as 1999.

 Director John Eyers was approached by David Varod, Danny Lerner and Boaz Davidson of Nu Image with a treatment for the film, followed by a screenplay being developed "pretty quickly" according to Eyers.

 "My directional background has been in doing quite a bit of sci-fi, so it wasn't that much of a stretch."
 The film was shot in Bulgaria with a 36 day shooting time and a $5 million budget.

 The octopus in the film was created through a combination of CGI, miniatures and animatronics.
 One of the tentacles has a 30-foot section of animatronic arm while the CGI sequences were done with a greenscreen in Bulgaria.

 Release

 The film was shown on television on the USA Network on October 11, 2000.

-The film was released on DVD and VHS on November, 2000.
+The film was released on DVD and VHS in November 2000.
 By July 2000, Nu Image had already been planning for Octopus 2 which would bring the monster to New York City.